 Parents are always welcome.
 Parents and other visitors are asked to pre-arrange your visit with the classroom teacher.

-DROP-OFF AND PICK-UP PROCEDURES
+DROP-OFF PROCEDURES

-Preschool students are dropped off and picked up in their classroom.
-All other students are dropped off and picked-up in front of the gym.
 Classrooms open at 7:45 AM, and supervision is not available prior to that time.
 No child shall be left unattended.